hammzj/cypress-load-balancer/README.md

 1. **Install and configure the plugin.** When Cypress runs, it will be able to locally save the results of the spec executions per each runner.
+2. **Initialize the load balancer main map file in a persisted location that can be easily restored from cache.** This means the main file needs to be in a place outside of the parallelized jobs to can be referenced _by_ the parallelized jobs in order to save new results.
-2. **Execute the load balancer against a number of runners.** The output is able to be used for all parallelized jobs to instruct them which specs to execute.
+3. **Execute the load balancer against a number of runners.** The output is able to be used for all parallelized jobs to instruct them which specs to execute.
-3. **Run each parallelized job that will execute the Cypress testrunner with the spec output per each runner.**
+4. **Run each parallelized job that will execute the Cypress testrunner with the spec output per each runner.**
-4. **Collect and save the output of the load balancing files from each job in a temporary location.**
+5. **Collect and save the output of the load balancing files from each job in a temporary location.**
-5. **After all parallelized test jobs complete, merge their load balancing map results back to the persisted map file**.
+6. **After all parallelized test jobs complete, merge their load balancing map results back to the persisted map file and cached for later usage.**
+   In a GitHub Actions run, this means on pull request merge, the load balancing files from the base branch and the head branch need to be merged, then cached down to the base branch.

 ### GitHub Actions